 - The elements placed in the zig-zag line show some properties of metals and some properties of non-metals are called metalloids.

 - Such as boron(B), silicon(Si), germanium(Ge), arsenic(As), antimony(Sb), tellurium(Te) and polonium(Po).

 The position of metals, non-metals and metalloids are shown in a simple form in figure.

-An element is called metal, which forms positive ions (or cations) by losing electron.
+An element is called metal, which forms positive ions (or cations) by losing an electron.

-Example: Sodium is a metal which forms sodium ion (Na+) by losing one electron.
+- Sodium is a metal that forms sodium ion (Na+) by losing one electron.

-Similarly, magnesium metal forms Mg2+ by losing of two electrons, Al metal forms Al3+ by loss of three electrons.
+- Similarly, magnesium metal forms Mg2+ by losing two electrons, Al metal forms Al3+ by loss of three electrons.

 Exceptions: Hydrogen and Helium.
 Hydrogen is a non-metal having 1 electron in its outermost shell of its atom.
 Helium ha 2 electrons in its outermost shell of its atom.

-Most of the metals are solid under normal conditions of temperature and pressure (Except mercury which exist in liquid state at room temperature).
-For example: Iron, Copper, Aluminium, Zinc, Sodium are solid at room temperature.
+Most of the metals are solid under normal conditions of temperature and pressure (Except mercury which exists in a liquid state at room temperature).
+For example, Iron, Copper, Aluminium, Zinc, Sodium are solid at room temperature.

 Most of the metals are hard, but all metals are not equally hard.
 The hardness of metals varies from metal to metal.